google/WebFundamentals/src/site/_en/fundamentals/performance/critical-rendering-path/render-tree-construction.markdown

   - ilyagrigorik
 key-takeaways:
   render-tree-construction:
-    - The DOM and CSSOM trees are combined to form the render tree
+    - The DOM and CSSOM trees are combined to form the render tree.
-    - Render tree contains only the nodes required to render the page
+    - Render tree contains only the nodes required to render the page.
-    - Layout computes the exact position and size of each object
+    - Layout computes the exact position and size of each object.
-    - Paint is the last step that takes in the final render tree and renders the pixels to the screen
+    - Paint is the last step that takes in the final render tree and renders the pixels to the screen.
 notes:
   hidden:
     - "As a brief aside, note that 'visibility: hidden' is different from 'display: none'.
 The former makes the element invisible, but the element is still occupies space in the layout (i.e. it's rendered as an empty box), whereas the latter (display: none) removes the element entirely from the render tree such that the element is invisible and is not part of layout."